 There are just some things that are generally out of a house seller’s control.
 However, they heavily influence a buyer’s decision to buy or look over a certain house.

 Mold or Pest Issues

-Before an open house or home showings, be sure to de-clutter.
-Walking into a cluttered house with toys spread across the floor, piles of books on every shelf, walls covered in personal family pictures and every nook and cranny filled with things can completely put off a potential client.
-That may be what your home looks like on a normal basis and feel very “homey” to you, but that isn’t what a buyer is looking for and remember that first impressions last, so clean up before a client comes over.
+Before an open house or home showing, be sure to de-clutter.
+Walking into a cluttered house with toys spread across the floor, piles of books on every shelf, and walls covered in family pictures can completely put off a potential client.
+It’s fine if your home looks that way normally.
+But buyers want to see something clean and free of clutter.
+That way they can picture their own belongings in the home.
+So clean up.